Brutal arctic blast blanketing much of the US is set to deliver record cold temperatures as the South braces for snow and ice | KRDO

 ™ & © 2024 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN Meteorologists and Sara Tonks and CNN’s Joe Sutton and Samantha Beech contributed to this report.
+CNN Meteorologists Robert Shackelford and Sara Tonks and CNN’s Joe Sutton and Samantha Beech contributed to this report.